View Document Text

 investors to redeem shares periodically in limited quantities.
 Interval funds can hold significant

-allocations in illiquid investments such as non-traded REITs, private equity, hedge funds, etc. whereas
+allocations in illiquid investments such as real estate, private equity, and private credit whereas ordinary

-ordinary mutual funds are generally much more limited in the amount of underlying assets allowed in
+mutual funds are generally much more limited in the amount of underlying assets allowed in illiquid

-illiquid investments.
-Additionally, due to their inherent illiquidity, interval funds can potentially perform
+investments.
+Additionally, due to their inherent illiquidity, interval funds can potentially perform in a

-in a way that is not highly correlated with the stock market, which can diversify an equity-heavy
+way that is not highly correlated with the stock market, which can diversify an equity-heavy portfolio in

 Risks associated with interval funds include but are not limited to the following: